About the RSVP Collection

 Focus group report on non-HEI supervisors

-Due for release in Spring 2026
+Due for release in Spring/Summer 2026

-RSVP is committed to enhancing doctoral supervision practice and developing appropriate onboarding and continuing professional development (CPD) for all those involved in the doctoral supervision.
-As such, we have sought the opinions of external doctoral supervisors - – professionals in organisations outside higher education who contribute the supervision of doctoral (PhD) researchers - to inform the design of novel CPD resources and to improve our understanding of the contribution that external supervisors make to the doctoral process.
+RSVP is committed to enhancing doctoral supervision practice and developing appropriate onboarding and continuing professional development (CPD) for all those involved in doctoral supervision.
+As such, we have sought the opinions of external doctoral supervisors – professionals in organisations outside higher education who contribute to the supervision of doctoral (PhD) researchers – to inform the design of novel CPD resources and to improve our understanding of the contribution that external supervisors make to the doctoral process.

-and have helped us to understand how external supervisors approach their roles, support doctoral candidates, and work with university-based supervisors.
+The focus groups involved almost 70 participants across various sectors, and have helped us to understand how external supervisors approach their roles, support doctoral candidates, and work with university-based supervisors.

 Focus group report on Deans and Directors of Doctoral Schools

-Due for release in Spring 2026
+Due for release in Spring/Summer 2026

-We have been seeking the perspectives of Deans and Directors of Doctoral Schools across the UK, with a view to understanding more about their experiences as managers from an institutional perspective, as well as their approaches to dealing with poor supervision practice.
+We have been seeking the perspectives of Deans and Directors of Doctoral Schools (DDDS) across the UK, with a view to understanding more about their experiences as managers from an institutional perspective, as well as their approaches to dealing with poor supervision practice.
 We have also been discussing potential policy changes relating to UK research supervision culture, and the impacts that would be most beneficial to the sector.